KristinHuangg/gpt-writing-prompts/Readme.md

 The files `data/human_wp_stories.json` and `data/gpt_wp_stories.json` are JSON-formatted files containing the human-written (from the [WritingPrompts]() dataset) and gpt3.5-generated stories for the prompts from the training subset of the [WritingPrompts]() dataset.

 ### PoV information and processed stories
-In the `data/meta_info` folder, there are two gzipped CSV files that contain PoV information and the protagonist-replaced (formatted for extracting protagonist attributes --  see Code subsection below) story for each human-written and machine-generated story.
+In the `data/` folder, there are two gzipped CSV files, `human_info.csv.gzip` and `gpt_info.csv.gzip`, that contain PoV information and the protagonist-replaced (formatted for extracting protagonist attributes --  see Code subsection below) story for each human-written and machine-generated story.

 ### Story scores
 The `outputs/` folder contains the computed story scores for each dimension, for each attribute extraction and attribute scoring method, for both the human-written and gpt-generated story subsets.